 by Had Robinson

-You are at launch and ready with glider overhead, moving in the right direction, and go to full throttle.
-Rather than surge ahead with power and away from the ground, the engine goes BLUB...CLUNK and everything stops DEAD.
-Your glider likely winds up on top of you and the motor.
-It is probably one of the most *annoying* and embarrassing events we motorheads experience.
+In the other situation the pilot is at launch and ready, glider overhead, moving in the right direction, and goes to wide open throttle.
+Rather than surge ahead with power and away from the ground, the engine stops or fades, like happened to this pilot.
+The glider can wind up on top of the pilot and the motor.
+It is probably one of the most annoying and embarrassing events we motorheads experience.
 What happened?

 It is called vapor lock and is caused by a negative pressure on the gasoline in the fuel system.
 A practical fix for this problem is to apply the throttle slowly and deliberately when launching.
 This will keep the pressure in the carburetor from dropping too fast which caused the liquid fuel to become gaseous.
 For more information on vapor lock and how to prevent it, go to this page.

 It is also a good idea to rule out problems in the fuel system which contribute to stall.
 Do this quick and easy test to rule out acute fuel starvation due to defects or problems in the carburetor and other parts of the fuel system.